-Students who believe they are able to proceed with and / or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
+1. Students who believe they are able to proceed with and / or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
 The study career counsellor's advice must be enclosed with the application.
 The organisation of the study programme must be able to accommodate the short-track option.

-Section 4 Facilities related to study career counselling, functional disability, administrative activities, top-level athletes scheme, student entrepreneurship, professional
+Section 4 Facilities with reference to study career counselling, functional disability, administrative activities, Top-Class athletes scheme, Student entrepreneurship, Professional Scheme